Virtual Travel

 I had been going to an orthopedist whose annoying steroid shots made little difference, but he advised against getting knee replacements until, as he put it, I “really needed them.”
 That was his way of saying that I should wait until I was indeed incapacitated and not just inconvenienced.
 I was discouraged but yielded to his supposedly superior knowledge.
 Eventually, I decided it was a lifestyle issue and had both knees replaced, but that was not until much later.
 Before that, I saw travel as not worth the emotional and physical costs I incurred.

-One day, in 2012, Linda visited her friend and co-worker Marilyn, who was planning to tour China, and asked Linda if she would be interested.
+One day, in 2012, Linda visited her friend and coworker Marilyn, who was planning to tour China, and asked if Linda would be interested.
 Linda thought it would be fun to see the country and spend time with her friend.
-But she was influenced by my cautiousness about travel and her own antipathy toward airports.
+However, she was influenced by my cautiousness about travel and her own aversion to airports.
 She decided she didn’t want to go but was interested in expanding the cultural awareness she might have experienced on the trip.
 She wondered how much she could learn about China while Marilyn was away and asked if I wanted to join her in discovering that country virtually.
 I agreed.

 We didn’t have to go far to experience one aspect of Chinese culture, their involvement in communal exercises.
 Linda and I frequently went to a nearby park in Brooklyn to do Tai Chi.
 Every morning, hundreds of Chinese Americans assembled there for various forms of exercise, including Tai Chi, Qi Gong, group calisthenics, and even ballroom dancing.
 It had never occurred to me that slow dancing could be considered a form of exercise.

 Dotting Eighth Avenue were numerous Chinese food markets where we could obtain the proper provisions for preparing delicious Chinese meals at home.
-There was also a shop where I could get fresh noodles, which I used to make my specialty, the best cold sesame noodles in the world, which I can assure you, is not hyperbole.
+There was also a shop where I could purchase fresh noodles, which I used to make my specialty: the best cold sesame noodles in the world.
+I can assure you that this is not hyperbole.
 It takes me four days to prepare this delicacy.

-Pacificana, a restaurant in Sunset Park, is considered one of the best Chinese restaurants in New York City, and we ate there often, including breakfasts of Dim Sum.
+Pacificana, a restaurant in Sunset Park, is considered one of the best Chinese restaurants in New York City, and we ate there often, including breakfasts featuring dim sum.
 We also ate at a few other excellent restaurants in Manhattan and Queens.
 Experiencing some of the highest quality Chinese cuisine, at least in the Western World, was within easy reach.

 On a guided tour of Sunset Park Chinatown, we visited the shops that supplied medicinal herbs, and both of us had Chinese massages and facials.
 Linda had already received acupuncture treatment from a Chinese physician.

-We borrowed many superb Chinese travelogs from local libraries and bought a wall-size map of China so we could follow along.
-The scenes in these videos, many shot from the air, were magnificent, and the narrations were clear and informative.
+We borrowed many superb Chinese travelogs from local libraries and bought a wall-sized map of China so we could follow along.
+The scenes in these videos, many of which were shot from the air, were magnificent, and the narration was clear and informative.
 It was a pleasure to see all these wonderful sights in the comfort of my living room, with none of the pain associated with walking around on bad knees.

-We spent many hours in the museum of the Asia Society, which houses priceless Chinese artifacts and masterpieces from 2000 BCE to the 19th century.
-The American Museum of Natural History has an entire hall devoted to Asian Peoples, and The Metropolitan Museum of Art has an enormous collection of Asian virtuosity.
+We spent many hours in the Asia Society's museum, which houses priceless Chinese artifacts and masterpieces dating back to 2000 BCE and spanning the 19th century.
+The American Museum of Natural History has an entire hall devoted to Asian Peoples, and the Metropolitan Museum of Art has an enormous collection of Asian art.
 We learned much from those institutions.

 Utilizing similar resources in New York City over the next few years, we virtually visited other countries.
-The routine was essentially the same: watching videos with travelogs, histories, and movies; visiting museums; eating in ethnic restaurants, and buying groceries and beverages for at-home dining.
+The routine was essentially the same: watching videos with travelogues, histories, and movies; visiting museums; eating at ethnic restaurants; and buying groceries and beverages for at-home dining.
 Linda is an excellent cook and did in-depth studies of foreign cuisine.
 We filled our shelves with esoteric spices, seasonings, and other condiments for authentic culinary creations.

 We virtually traveled to Ukraine, from which my mother and father’s families had emigrated.
 My friend Ron had taken a journey to that country, trying to learn more about the lives of his father and his father’s ancestors.
 He shared his experiences with us while narrating his photo collection.